Chief Minister of Tamil Nadu

-The chief minister of Tamil Nadu is the chief executive of the Indian state of Tamil Nadu.
-In accordance with the Constitution of India, the governor is a state's de jure head, but de facto executive authority rests with the chief minister.
-Following elections to the Tamil Nadu Legislative Assembly, the state's governor usually invites the party (or coalition) with a majority of seats to form the government.
+The chief minister of Tamil Nadu is the head of government of the Indian state of Tamil Nadu.
+In accordance with the Constitution of India, the governor is a state's de jure head, while the de facto authority rests with the chief minister.
+Following elections to the Tamil Nadu Legislative Assembly, the state's governor usually invites the party (or coalition) with the majority of seats in the assembly to form the government.
 The governor appoints the chief minister, whose council of ministers are collectively responsible to the assembly.
-Given that he has the confidence of the assembly, the chief minister's term is for five years and is subject to no term limits.
+Given that the chief minister has the confidence of the assembly, the chief minister's term is for five years and is subject to no term limits.